84th United States Congress: Party summary

 The count below identifies party affiliations at the beginning of the first session of this Congress, and includes members from vacancies and newly admitted states, when they were first seated.
 Changes resulting from subsequent replacements are shown below in the "Changes in membership" section.

+The independent Wayne Morse, who caucused with Republicans in the second session of the previous Congress, began caucusing with the Democrats at the start of this Congress before ultimately becoming a Democrat himself.

+Democrats would briefly lose control of the Senate after the last congressional session.